 If you think about it, a light tap from the brake pedal disengages the cruise instantly.
 In the brake light switch failures, I've seen, the defective switch sends a signal to the cruise that the brakes are applied.
 This doesn’t always coincide with the brake light staying on.

-When I say the word Chevrolet I hope you understand that this issue also covers GMC trucks as well.
+When I say the word Chevrolet, I hope you understand that the issue also covers GMC trucks as well.
 The popular Chevrolet Silverado, Tahoe and Suburban sold in larger numbers than their GMC counterparts like the Yukon.
 Therefore, I see a lot more Chevrolet's roll in with the cruise control issue.